sagarnildass/Udacity-Deep-Reinforcement-Learning-Nanodegree/p1_navigation/README.md

 ### Instructions

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!

+**Models**

+If you want to use pretrained models, use the .pth files.

+1. DQN - dqn.pth

+2. Double DQN - double_dqn.pth

+3. Dueling DQN - dueling_dqn.pth

+4. Dueling Double DQN - dueling_ddqn.pth

+5. DQN with Prioritized Experience Replay - prioritized_exp_replay_dqn.pth

+6. Double DQN with Prioritized Experience Replay - prioritized_exp_replay_ddqn.pth

+7. Dueling Double DQN with Prioritized Experience Replay - prioritized_exp_replay_dueling_ddqn.pth

+### Results

+I have trained all the 7 DQNs until the score reaches 15 or 2000 rounds are passed (whichever comes first).

+Here are the results.

 ### (Optional) Challenge: Learning from Pixels